Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Introduction

-Another approach is to use Deep Learning (DL) models to train daytime IR and VIS images in pairs and generate nighttime VIS images from IR images.
-DL techniques such as Convolutional Neural Networks (CNN) \cite{o2015introduction}, Conditional Generative Adversarial Networks (CGAN) \cite{mirza2014conditional}, deep neural network (DNN) \cite{samek2021explaining} have been applied to various studies of remote sensing.
-Recent studies have investigated full-disk or large-scale ($\sim$3000 km) nighttime VIS generation with different techniques. \cite{kim2019nighttime} applied a CGAN-based model to generate VIS images from single-band IR images using the pix2pix software. \cite{kim2020impact} and \cite{han2022hypothetical} followed a similar approach while using more IR bands as model input, which significantly improved the model performance. \cite{cheng2022creating} used a CGAN-based model and included ERA5 data in model input.
-Apart from the CGAN approach, \cite{harder2020nightvision} explored nighttime VIS image generation with various DL models including K-nearest neighbor regression, UNet, and UNet++, and \cite{yan2023simulation} adopted a DNN model to eliminate the night and flare components in the images.
+Another approach adopted by recent studies is to use Deep Learning (DL) models to train IR and VIS images in pairs and generate nighttime VIS images from IR images \cite{kim2019nighttime, kim2020impact, harder2020nightvision, han2022hypothetical, cheng2022creating, yan2023simulation, pasillas2024turning}.
+In \cite{kim2019nighttime}, a Conditional Generative Adversarial Networks (CGAN) model is applied to generate VIS images from single-band IR images using the pix2pix framework \cite{isola2017image}.
+Following studies adopting similar CGAN models demonstrate that using more IR bands significantly improves the model performance \cite{kim2020impact, han2022hypothetical}.
+There are also attempts to incorporate climate reanalysis data in model input \cite{cheng2022creating}.
+Apart from CGAN, various models including K-nearest neighbor regression, UNet, UNet++ \cite{harder2020nightvision}, Deep Neural Networks (DNN) \cite{yan2023simulation}, and Feed-forward Neural Networks (FNN) \cite{pasillas2024turning} have been applied to generate nighttime VIS images.
+While most of the existing studies trained their models using daytime image pairs \cite{kim2019nighttime, kim2020impact, harder2020nightvision, han2022hypothetical, cheng2022creating, yan2023simulation}, some studies have adopted VIIRS DNB data to directly train on nighttime image pairs \cite{chirokova2023proxyvis, pasillas2024turning}.